About this site: Your privacy

-If you visit our website to read or download information, we automatically record some non-personal information in a log file, for example:
+If you visit our website to read or download information, we do record some non-personal information in a log file, for example:

-- the type of operating system you use
+- the type of browser or operating system used

 - the screen resolution of your PC

-- the date and time you access our site
+- the date and time our site was accessed

-- the pages you have accessed and the documents downloaded
+- the pages accessed and the documents downloaded

-- the internet address from which you accessed our site
+- the internet address from which our site was accessed

-- the search terms you used to find content on our website, and
+- the search terms used to find content on our website, and

-- the last site you visited before you accessed any Inland Revenue website.
+- the last site visited before you accessed any Inland Revenue website.

 - discover what information is most and least used